Brookhaven council approves purchase of Remington Road property for green space

 The property currently has a vacant house on the site and an abandoned swimming pool and is already used by area neighbors as a park where people walk dogs and children play.

-The day after the city takes ownership of the property, the Public Works Department will demolish the house, remove the pool, remove the driveway and install a curb so vehicles cannot drive onto the site, said City Manager Christian Sigman.
+Within a week after the city takes ownership of the property, the Public Works Department will demolish the house and begin removing the pool, removing the driveway and installing a curb so vehicles cannot drive onto the site, said City Manager Christian Sigman.
 The plan is to return the land to its “natural state” with help from the city’s arborist.

 Because the city will be using DeKalb County 2001 Parks Bond funds to pay for the land, the city will have to follow county restrictions that the property only be used for green space, explained City Attorney Chris Balch.

-The city also is entering into an intergovernmental agreement (IGA) with DeKalb County that includes a 50-year restriction prohibiting the construction of “any structure or space for the parking of motor vehicles.”
+The city also is entering into an intergovernmental agreement (IGA) with DeKalb County that includes a 50-year restriction prohibiting the construction of “any structure or space for the parking of motor vehicles” as requested by Jones.
 Should the city violate the IGA, the property will revert back to DeKalb County, Balch said.

+Jones said she insisted on the restrictions in the IGA to ensure to neighbors the property will only be used as green space and no parking lot is built on the site.
+She said she hoped the IGA mandate and the requirement county Park Bond money only be used for green space would prove the council did not want to do anything else with the land.

+Jones said she learned about the 1.7 acre parcel over a year ago with residents in her district approached her about saving it from a potential developer wanting to build a large mansion on the site and destroying the mostly wooded lot.

-Despite the restrictions agreed to, some residents said they fear the worst.
+Despite the restrictions, some residents said they fear the worst in years to come.

 “I trust this council wants green space; I’ve never questioned their desire to have green space,” said Linda Alexander of Ashford Glen after the vote.

 “What I don’t trust are the councils that come after them.
 As councils change, plans change, ideas change,” she said.
-“Murphey Candler Park Baseball has a strong conservancy – who is to say they won’t elect someone who will promise them parking?
-That’s why restrictions are important.”
+“Murphey Candler Park Baseball has a strong conservancy – who is to say they won’t elect someone who will promise them parking?”

 Daniel Loventhal, who lives on Ashford Trail, said several of the city’s plans, such as it’s Bike and Pedestrian Plan and the Nancy Creek Watershed Plan, show a trail connecting Murphey Candler Park through Ashford Glen and through 1664 Remington Road and behind the properties on Remington Road and Winchester Trail.